samolazov/calendar/README.md

 # calendar
-A simple russian calendar with month view and navigation
+A simple calendar with month view and navigation, based on <table>.
+This is a Russian version (weeks start from Monday).